jgigault/HOWTO-quadruply-linked-list/README_STEP5.md

 We've done with it!
 Good job ;-)

-To get a successful project, you must add some checkpoints that will stop the program if an error occurs (more than 1024 points by row, different number of points by row, empties map, invalid characters, more than 10 islands...).
+To get a successful project, you must add some checkpoints that will stop the program if an error occurs (more than 1024 points in a row, different number of points by row, empty maps, invalid characters, more than 10 islands...).

 ***